CYBR - Cybersecurity

 This course provides a study of basic security practices in hardening a system and programming through hands-on activities.
 The course emphasizes secure design principles and applying additional controls and measures to prevent development of vulnerable systems and code.

-Prerequisite(s): (CPSC 2106 with a minimum grade of C or CYBR 2106 with a minimum grade of C) and CPSC 2108 with a minimum grade of C
+Prerequisite(s): (CPSC 2106 with a minimum grade of C or CYBR 2106 with a minimum grade of C or CYBR 2160 with a minimum grade of C) and CPSC 2108 with a minimum grade of C

 CYBR 3115 Programming for Data Science (3-0-3)